rohitwhogar/16-bit-ALU-/README.md

  ##### Use `dfflibmap -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80` for Sequential circuits.
  ##### Use `abc -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80` for combinational circuits.

-Even in our case the 16-bit ALU is mapped to its respective technology library.
+Even in our case, the 16-bit ALU is mapped to its respective technology library.
 The below images show the report of sequential and combinational ciruits being mapped to their technology libraries.

 ##### Report of Sequential mapping:
 ![D-FFs_mapping](https://github.com/rohitwhogar/16-bit-ALU-/assets/72391479/2a2ab66f-edc1-4d67-a044-d0d61435c510)